Norton 360 Antivirus Review 2023: Does It Protect Your Computer?

 Security & Performance

-Norton protection is available in four subscriptions, divided into "Norton Antivirus Plus" and the three Norton "360" packages ("Standard", "Deluxe", and "Premium").
-The first of these is only available in yearly subscriptions, whereas the latter can be subscribed to for two years, however, we recommend against this.
-Oddly enough, a two-year subscription to "Norton 360" is more expensive than a one-year subscription.
+Norton protection is available in four subscriptions, divided into Norton Antivirus Plus and the three Norton 360 packages (Standard, Deluxe, and Premium).
+The first is only offered in yearly subscriptions, whereas the latter can be booked for two years, however, we recommend against this.
+Oddly enough, a two-year Norton 360 subscription is more expensive than a one-year subscription.

-For US organizations, Norton offers a "Small Business" package.
+For US businesses, the developer offers a Small Business package.

 A current price list can be found here:

-|Antivirus Plus||360 Standard||360 Deluxe|
+|Antivirus Plus||360 Standard||360 Deluxe||360 Premium|

 |Price per Year||$19.99||$39.99||$49.99||$58.84|

 |Max.
-Number of devices||1||1||5||10|
+Number of Devices||1||1||5||10|